 - Enter in your Project Key.
 Learn about the Project Key and where to find it here.

 - Select a Workflow to house your Jira data.
-You can use the generated one, map to an existing Project, or select a new one that you may have made in the planning portion of this process.
+You can use the generated one, map to an existing Team, or select a new one that you may have made in the planning portion of this process.